Bsin2020/docs/dump_and_importwallet.md

-Wait for the wallet to sync and create a new wallet.
+Wait for the wallet to sync.
+And create a new wallet.